Agentic AI, Self-Hosted

 Multi-Turn Memory

 Chat history persists across sessions.
 The assistant auto-titles conversations, so "the one where we fixed the payroll export" is actually findable.
-Context carries forward, so follow-ups don't start from zero.
+Context carries forward — follow-ups never start from zero.

 C